Department of Foreign Languages and Literature

 Teaching activities:

-The Department of Foreign Languages and Literature was established in 1989 and comprises three sections: English, German and Serbian.
-The main educational programmes are: specialisations in primary English and German language teaching and bilingual preschool education.
-Special programmes are dedicated to training primary teachers and preschool educators for education in German and Serbian minority schools and preschools.
-Other courses include special language courses in English and German for early childhood education students.
+The Department of Foreign Languages and Literature comprises four sections: English, German, Serbian and Slovak.
+The main educational programmes include specialisations in primary English and German language teaching and English- Hungarian bilingual preschool education and minority language teacher education.
 The department played a key role in establishing and maintaining the Faculty’s first English-language BA programme in pre-school education.
-Hungarian as a Foreign Language and Studies in Romani Language and Culture have been recently added to our range of courses on offer.

 Courses are offered in the following fields: